 According to the Bureau of Labor Statistics 2008, there were 49,390 occupational injuries that affected the foot/toe.
 The total number of injuries last year involving non-powered pallet trucks was 17,580; of which 14% or 2,490 injuries were to the foot/toe.

-A common-sense solution to a widespread safety problem.
+A simple solution to improving safety.
 On most manual pallet jacks, the back wheels are exposed, presenting a real danger that the feet of operators or bystanders may be rolled over or crushed.
 By encasing the wheels of the manual pallet jack, this patented safety guard reduces the exposure associated with foot rollover injuries.

 Employees who suffer a foot or toe injury miss an average of seven days of work.
 As shown at right, the Bureau of Labor Statistics reports that 27% of all foot/toe injuries involve 31 or more days away from work.